-We enjoy new purchases.
+Humans love nothing more than making new purchases.
 Sure, we can convince ourselves that we really needed a new one, but if we're totally honest we'll have to admit that we could've got by without it.
 What does this mean to your advertising campaign?

 1. State The Benefits Of Your Product or Service

 Capitalize on the ways a customer will improve his lifestyle by making the purchase.
 Will he increase his own business profits by 50 percent?
 Say so in the opening statement of your sales letter, or at the top of your Web page.